 How Does Uber Make Money

-- Keeping money recd by customer in bank deposits for a period of 7-10 days (rolling interest is huge for Uber).
+- Keeping money received by customer in bank deposits for a period of 7-10 days (rolling interest on treasury amount is huge for Uber)

 Business Model of Uber

 Before we move on to how does Uber make Money we should first understand the business model of Uber that it thrives upon.

 How does Uber Work: Have you ever faced the frustration of looking for a Cab when you don’t have your traditional travel option readily available or you are travelling in a Cab when your Car Broke down and at the end of the trip the driver says I don’t have change 🙂 Bummer isn’t it?
 Uber removes all hassles from this cumbersome experience and connects with the user right from choosing the preferred car type in their budget, to sending the driver right to your door step, ensuring a smooth ride by the verified driver to taking care of payments by totally avoiding cash and no change tactics of traditional drivers.

 How Uber Works (Technically): Open Uber > It auto detects your Location via GPS > Shows Nearby Cars of Various Categories (Black, X, Go etc) > Tap on a Category of Choice > Select Request Uber X/Go/Black etc > Request via Uber’s Servers hits the Driver’s Cell Phone > If driver accepts the ride, you get confirmation message on screen > Driver details sent to you on the app > Click to call with Driver and Co-ordinate > Complete the Ride > Payment Debited from your account